What is managed WordPress hosting?

 There are no set criteria for what a managed plan should look like, so what you’ll get varies from provider to provider.
 However, most managed hosting options will:

-Primarily, we’re talking about managed WordPress hosting in particular here.
-This means your provider will also know the platform inside and out.
-This can be invaluable, especially if you’re new to WordPress and don’t know much about how to optimize your site.
+With managed WordPress hosting in particular, your provider will also know WordPress inside and out.
+This can be invaluable, especially if you’re new to it and don’t know much about how to optimize your site.

 Cons of managed WordPress hosting 👎